peilinye/tp/docs/team/darrenhoon.md

 #### Misc
 * Provided boilerplate code for team to start work in first week of team project
 * Added Room, RoomNumber, Vacancy objects
+* Bug fix where guests in rooms were not being updated on the successful call of an EditCommand

 ## Documentation